-

 teacher at the Department of Music Education, PDF UK Bratislava, (currently the Department of Art and Culture - Department of Music Education)

-He is a performer of lute music and a basso continuo player, with further training under the guidance of significant lutenists such as P. O'Dette, P. Beier, A. Abramovich, M. Študent, J. Čižmář, and others.
-He is a member of the European Lute Orchestra, with which he performed in Italy, Holland and Germany, and a member of the English, American and Italian Lute Societies.
-He cooperates with the Hilaris Chamber Orchestra and is active in the International Musicological Society.
-At the same time, he leads the festivals Musica Testudinis Slovacca and Florilegium Musicum Žilina, as well as the ensemble Ensemble Thesaurus Musicum, and is a member of several domestic and international projects (VEGA, KEGA, Visegrad Fund, FPU).
+As an artist, he performs lute music and plays basso continuo, having honed his skills under renowned lutenists such as P. O'Dette, P. Beier, A. Abramovich, M. Študent, J. Čižmář, and others.
+He is a member of the European Lute Orchestra, with which he has performed in Italy, the Netherlands, and Germany, and is also a member of the English, American, and Italian lute societies.
+He collaborates with the Hilaris Chamber Orchestra, is active in the International Musicological Society, and leads the festivals Musica Testudinis Slovacca and Florilegium Musicum Žilina.
+He is the founder and artistic director of the early music ensemble Ensemble Thesaurus Musicum.